ABEDAVIDscripts/High_Volume_Query_Performance_Optimization_and_Security_Architecture/README.md

 - Design and enforce production-grade database security
 - Validate improvements through execution plans and role-based testing <br>

-Instead of designing a schema from scratch, this project starts from an inherited system with performance and security debt, reflecting how databases typically evolve in real organizations.
+Instead of designing a schema from scratch, this case study starts from an inherited system with performance and security debt, reflecting how databases typically evolve in real organizations.

 <br>